Jeremy38100/PatternChainOfResponsability/README.md

-# Univerity Project - Design Pattern - Chain of responsibility
+# University Project - Design Pattern - Chain of responsibility

 ## Context
 Coffee machines at home is commonplace in 2017, in some clicks you can drink your favourite coffee without any effort.